 While the law does not require that you plant seed that has actually been certified (the above lists include varieties eligible to be certified), we highly recommend that you do so.
 Certified seed is more likely to produce a crop that meets the THC limit, and many markets demand hemp grown from certified seed.
 It will also provide legal protection; if you plant certified seed, you will not be prosecuted under Wisconsin law if your crop exceeds the THC limit.

 Seed and Transplant Sources

-- Importing seeds from other states: Industrial hemp seed and clones are available for sale from seed suppliers in other states.
+- Importing seeds from other states: Hemp seed and clones are available for sale from seed suppliers in other states.
 It is fully legal to move seeds and clones across state lines.
-You may also find seed sources on other states' industrial hemp websites.
+You may also find seed sources on other states' hemp websites.